truflation/marketplace/docs/feed-interface.md

 The interface consists of simple MVP that contains the following
 components:

-* The system will consist of one daemon, two contracts, and support scripts:
+* The system consists of one daemon, two contracts, and support scripts:
   * setdata-daemon.py - The daemon is located in modules/feed-updater
     and consists of a python daemon that takes web2 post calls and modifies the data in the TruflationFeedRegistry